 At her previous firm, Cliona established a green energy practice long before anyone (peers included) thought renewables would become such an integral part of the economy.
 But her proudest career moment?
 Stopping the construction of electrical transmission lines across the Rappahannock River, towers that would have been adjacent to the iconic Robert O. Norris Bridge.
 Local residents hired Cliona to stop it from happening.
 “And we actually won,” she says.
 “We forced our opponent to put the lines underneath the river.”

 Cliona also has considerable experience representing competitive telecommunications providers, cable companies, and independent power producers.
-She serves as an adjunct professor at William & Mary Law School, teaching an introductory course on Energy Law.
+She has served as an adjunct professor at William & Mary Law School, teaching an introductory course on Energy Law.

 Representative Local Government Matters